Cloud readiness and planning

 If you think you're ready to migrate some of your data, apps to the cloud (or if you need help with any existing cloud based assets), please reach out to us at

-Anglowide GmbH was founded in 2010 to offer software development and consultancy services to (initially) the financial sector.
-We have since grown to offer solutions to the maritime and SME sectors.
+Anglowide GmbH was founded in 2010 to offer software development and consultancy services to (initially) the financial and insurance sectors.
+Since inception we have also offered solutions and advice to the maritime and SME sectors.
 Please see our About page for more information.

 Anglowide GmbH, 8572 Berg, Switzerland